Flag of Morocco: Construction sheet

+Variants

 History

 In the 17th century, when Morocco became ruled by the current 'Alawid dynasty, its flag was solid red at first.
 The Sharifs of Makkah used that as a reference colour.

-On May 8, 2010, a Moroccan flag with a size of 60409.78 m2, weighing 20000 kg, was set in Dakhla, a city in the disputed territory of Western Sahara.
-It was certified by the Guinness Book of World Records as the largest flag ever draped.
+On 8 May 2010, a Moroccan flag with a size of 60409.78 m2, weighing 20000 kg, was set in Dakhla, a city in the disputed territory of Western Sahara.
+It was certified by Guinness World Records as the largest flag ever draped.